FarronF/limerick-council-meetings/meetings/2021/06/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th May 2021.md

 (MMIAH) project.
 The location and theme for this project is site specific.

-Limerick City and County Council are preparing a Public Art Policy and Strategy, which will--- 8
+Limerick City and County Council are preparing a Public Art Policy and Strategy, which will
+---
+8

 reference types of Public Art, and examine this issue further.